zavolanlab/zarp/docs/guides/outputs.md

 # Output files

+Here you can find an overview of the output files for the different workflows.

+## Outputs of ZARP

  After running the ZARP workflow, you will find several output files in the specified output directory.
 The output directory is defined in the `config.yaml` file and it is normally called `results`.
 Here are some of the key output files:

  - **Quality control**: ZARP generates comprehensive quality control reports that provide insights into the quality and composition of the sequencing experiments.
 These reports include metrics such as read quality, alignment statistics, and gene expression summaries.